cheejins/Teardown---Airstrike-Inbound-Scripts/README.md

     * A10 tutorial section
   * Script:
     * Major script rework
-    * Script to supports multiple planes
+    * Script now supports multiple planes
     * Fixed a few bugs
     * Added more customization options
     * Went from 297 lines to 865 lines of code